TMHBBV/unbxdocs./docs/Search/deploy-unbxd/search-js-sdk-configuration.md

 | `groupBy`    | String       | Field to group variants (must exist in catalogue) |
 | `attributes` | Array        | List of required variant fields                   |
 | `mapping`    | Object       | Mapping between product and variant fields        |

-***

-Let me know if you’d like this exported to a file (Markdown, HTML, PDF) or uploaded to a GitHub README directly.